beckswu/beckswu.github.io/_posts/2018-10-12-deep-learning-rnn-note.markdown

 <span style="background-color: #FFFF00">Chanllenge: </span> not have a huge dataset, 1 millon is not common, sometimes around 10000 words

-下面两个方法都用到embedding matrix, if embeding matrix is trained from large training set(e,g 1 million), it can learn feature for infrequent word even the word not in Sentiment classification training set (比如 durian not in Sentiment classification training dataset, but in embedding matrix dataset, 下面两种方法预测sentiment都可以 get right and generalize better result like durian)
+If embeding matrix is trained from large training set(e,g 1 million), it can learn <span style="color:red">feature for infrequent word even the word not in Sentiment classification training set</span> (比如 durian not in Sentiment classification training dataset, but e learned from word embedding, then can better generalize result)

 **Method 1: Simple Sentiment Classification Model**

-1. use one hot vector, lookup embedding matrix then get embedded vector e.g $$e_{8928}$$ for all words in the sentence
+1. use one hot vector, lookup embedding matrix then get embedding vector
    - If embedding matrix is trained on large dataset, it allows to take a lot of knowledge even from infrequent word, and apply them to your problem even words not in your labeled training set
 2. then get all embedded word in a word, then take **average** or **sum** of all embedded vector as input layer (`300 x 1` feature vectors  )
    - because <span style="background-color: #FFFF00">take **average**, it works for review sentences that short or long</span>
 3. Pass embedding vectors from step 2 to a softmax and output $$\hat y$$ (5 outcomes, 1-5 stars)

-<span style="background-color: #FFFF00">**Problem: Ignore order** </span>：比如: "*completely lacking good taste, good service an good ambience*": 即使有3个good，也是negative review.
-So if using algorithm like this which ignore the order, and sum or average of all embedding different words, then end up having a lot of representation of good in final feature vector then classifer think it's a good review
+<span style="background-color: #FFFF00">**Problem: Ignore order** </span>：比如: "*completely lacking good taste, good service an good ambience*": 即使有3个good，也是negative review. w

 ![](/img/post/Deep_Learning-Sequence_Model_note/week2pic9.png)

 **Method 2: RNN for sentiment Classification** <span style="background-color: #FFFF00">many-to-one architecture </span> :

-1. use one hot vector, lookup embedding matrix then get embedded vector e.g $$e_{8928}$$,
+1. use one hot vector, lookup embedding matrix then get embedded vector e.g $$e_{8928}$$
 2. then <span style="background-color:#FFFF00">feed  embedding vectors into RNN</span>.
-3. The job of RNN is to compute the re presentation at last time step for $$\hat y$$
+The job of RNN is to compute the representation at last time step for $$\hat y$$
-4. it can train to realize "lack of good" and "not good" is negative review
+3. it can train to realize "lack of good" and "not good" is negative review
-   - Because word embedding can be trainied from a much larger data set, this will do a better job to generalizing even new words that not seen in labeled training set, e.g. "*absent of good*", and *absent* not in labeld training set
+   - Because word embedding can be trainied from a much larger data set, this will do a better job to generalizing even new words that not seen in labeled training set, e.g. "*absent of good*", and *absent* not in labeld training set -> negative review